-Any compensation you receive as a poll worker is to be reported as taxable on your IRS Form 1040, U.S. Individual Income Tax Return, even if you do not receive an IRS Form W-2 Wage and Tax Statement, for this work.
-However, if you earned more than $600 in wages for your election work, your employer should supply you with a Form W-2.
+Any compensation you receive as a poll worker is to be reported as taxable on your IRS Form 1040, U.S. Individual Income Tax Return, even if you do not receive an IRS Form W-2, Wage and Tax Statement, for this work.
+However, if you earned more than $600 in wages for your election work, election workers should get a W-2.
 If your employer fails to do so for some reason, it is still your responsibility to include this income when you file your taxes.
 To help you determine if you need to file taxes for any given year, the IRS has an Interactive Tax Assistant, or ITA, at your disposal.
-In order to complete the interview, you need your correct filing status, information to help you determine your gross income and the amount of federal income tax you had withheld.
-Upon completing the ITA, and if it is determined you are required to file, then use the 2017 Instructions for IRS Form 1040 to complete your 2017 return that you file in 2018.
+In order to complete the interview, you need your correct filing status, information to figure your gross income and the amount of federal income tax you had withheld.
+Upon completing the ITA, and if it is determined you are required to file, then use the Instructions for IRS Form 1040 to complete your return.

 Social Security and Medicare Considerations

-According to the Social Security Administration, beginning January 1, 2017, election workers must earn more than $1,800 in a calendar year before they are required to pay FICA taxes, unless your election wages are subject to Social Security and Medicare taxation by your state under Section 218 of the Social Security Act.
+According to the Social Security Administration, in 2017 and 2018, election workers must earn more than $1,800 in a calendar year before they are required to pay FICA taxes, unless your election wages are subject to Social Security and Medicare taxation by your state under Section 218 of the Social Security Act.
 Many state and local government employees are excluded from FICA taxes until their election wages reach the $1,800 threshold, at which point the income is subject to FICA tax.